markr90/TicTacToe_neural_network/README.md

  This bot always uses an optimal strategy.
 Players can at best play a draw against this bot.

- **This bot has a bug somewhere, it is not as deterministic as I thought.
+ **This bot has a bug somewhere, it is not as unbeatable as I thought.
 The tabular Q learning bot manages to exploit a weakness somewhere in this bot and actually win about half of the games against it if the TQ bot is trained on all 3 bots uniformly.**

  ### A semi-deterministic "easy" bot